- Scripps Howard Visiting Professional

 After spending his entire career with Cox Newspapers, Alexander was recruited to be The Washington Post’s ombudsman, a position typically held by veteran journalists.
 There, he investigated complaints from readers and rendered judgments through a weekly column and blog posts.
 Although he worked within the organization, he acted independently of the newsroom.

 Alexander currently serves various roles on many boards related to journalism.
-He is a board member and immediate past president of the American Society of News Editors Foundation and a senior advisor to the New York-based Committee to Protect Journalists.
-He serves on the Accrediting Committee of the Accrediting Council on Education in Journalism and Mass Communications.
+Alexander currently serves various roles on many boards related to journalism.
+He is a longtime board member of the New York-based Committee to Protect Journalists, where until recently he chaired its Development Committee during a decade-long period of unprecedented growth.
 Additionally, he is a member and past officer of the Gridiron Club, Washington’s oldest and most prestigious organization of journalists.

 Alexander also is a member of the Dean’s Advisory Council of the Scripps College of Communication.
 He is a recipient of Ohio University’s Medal of Merit as a distinguished alumnus, was inducted into the Scripps College of Communication Hall of Fame and was named the University’s Alumnus of the Year in 2011.
 He received an honorary doctorate of communication from Ohio University and was its commencement speaker in 2013.